isaomatsunami/making-3d-map/README.md

 	python dem2npy.py owakudaniDEM.tif
 ```

-In case of Hong Kong area, you can use uint8(0~256) instead of int16(-32768~32767), I am right?

-owakudaniDEM.npy is multipled by 10; first value is Upper Left, second is 1 pixel east of the first.
+owakudaniDEM.npy is multipled by 10 by dem2npy.py; Its first value is Upper Left, second is 1 pixel east of the first.
 You should check it by a binary editor and QGIS.

-	*SRS(spatial reference system, or CRS)*
-	 SRS is a pair of DATUM and PROJECTION.
-DATUM is an assumption about earth (radius, flattening, Greenwich meridian).
-PROJECTION is the distortion used on the map (Mercator/Lambert/Albers, and where is the center of the map).
-	 The famous pair has EPSG code and most GIS softwares understand it.

 ------------------------
 Texture from Landsat